 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.

-Below you will find charts for grams to cup measurements for common baking ingredients.
-Note that all of the measurements listed in the sections assume the ingredient is being spooned into the cup.
-If you're using the 'dip and sweep' method, consider reducing the amount in your cup by 10-15%.
+If this all sounds a little complicated, fear not.
+We've researched ingredient densities for you, and you'll find a handy reference list included in both our calculator and charts.
+Note that all of the flour and sugar conversions listed assume the ingredient is being spooned into the cup.
+If you're using the 'dip and sweep' method for these, consider reducing the amount in your cup by around 15-20%.

 100 grams to cups